phax/ph-commons/README.md

 ## News and noteworthy

+* v9.0.1 - work in progress
+  * Minor API adoptions
+  * Updated to BouncyCastle 1.59
 * v9.0.0 - 2017-11-05
   * Changed `com.helger.commons.function` package to `com.helger.commons.functional`
   * Replaced `IFilter` with `IPredicate`
   * Replaced `IFilterWithParameter` with `IBiPredicate`
   * Changed `ManagedExecutorService` to `ExecutorServiceHelper`
   * Removed class `CCharset` - use `StandardCharsets` instead
   * Added classes `PathHelper` and `PathOperations`
   * Moved class `XMLResourceBundle` to ph-xml
   * Removed some deprecated `CharsetManager` methods
   * Reworked `format` package
   * Removed deprecated 'Mutable*' constructors because of weird defaults
   * Removed deprecated methods that handle: greater than, greater or equals, lower than and lower or equals
   * Made `MicroTypeConverter` type-safe
   * Ensure all `Predicate` usages use `? super`
   * Ensure all `Consumer` usages use `? super`
   * Ensure all `Function` usages use `? super`/`? extends` where applicable
   * Ensure all `Supplier` usages use `? extends`
   * Moved `ThreadHelper` to package `com.helger.commons.concurrent`
   * Removed deprecated methods in `SimpleLSResourceResolver`
   * Removed package `com.helger.commons.io.monitor`
   * Removed package `com.helger.commons.scope.singletons`
   * `@ReturnsMutableObject` does not require a value anymore (but you can still pass one of course)
   * Extracted `ph-scopes` project to lower size of `ph-commons` slightly
   * Extracted `ph-collection` project to lower size of `ph-commons` slightly
   * Removed default methods from `IAggregator`
   * Added reverse interface `ISplitter`
   * Changed caching API to use a function instead of a protected methods
   * Integrated `ph-cli` here
   * Improved and extended traits API
   * JAXB components can now use a safe way to write XML with special chars
   * JAXB components can now read XML documents with a BOM
   * Extracted ph-oton DAO handling into new subproject `ph-dao`
   * Replaced `SMap` with `StringMap`
   * An `Automatic-Module-Name` was added after beta 1
   * Removed support for the application and session application scopes
 * v8.6.6 - 2017-07-12
   * Extended `CSVWriter` API
   * `SimpleLSResourceResolver` can now handle fat jars from Spring Boot (issue #8)
   * Extracted `DefaultResourceResolver` from `SimpleLSResourceResolver` and added in ph-commons
   * Added rudimentary support for `Path` based APIs
   * Added `WatchService` based `WatchDir` in favor of `FileMonitor`
 * v8.6.5 - 2017-05-19
   * Deprecated all default Mutable* constructors, because the default values were partially confusing
   * Added new class `DefaultEntityResolver` using a base URL for resolving.
   * Extracted and renamed classes `PDTZoneID` and `PDTMask`
   * Extended `ILocalDatePeriod` API
   * Added additional specialized type converters to `BigDecimal`
   * Unified naming for methods that handle: greater than, greater or equals, lower than and lower or equals
   * Added new type converters for `Month`, `DayOfWeek` and `MonthDay`
   * `RuntimeException`s during type conversion are encapsulated in `TypeConverterException`s.
 * v8.6.4 - 2017-04-12
   * Some performance improvements
   * Fixed error in `StringHelper.replaceMultipleAsString`
   * Extended `StringHelper` with encode/decode methods
   * Added new class `NonBlockingCharArrayWriter`
   * Deprecated some `CharsetManager` methods
 * v8.6.3 - 2017-03-28
   * Deprecated some String-based `FileHelper` APIs
   * Improved CertificateHelper parsing
   * Added `IPredicate` - a serializable `Predicate` interface
   * Added `IBiPredicate` - a serializable `BiPredicate` interface
   * Added `IBiConsumer` - a serializable `BiConsumer` interface
   * Added `IBiFunction` - a serializable `BiFunction` interface
   * Added `IComparable` - a serializable and extended `Comparable` interface
   * Extended `StringHelper` API
   * Extended `MicroWriter` API
   * Extended `XMLWriter` API
   * Extended `PDTHelper` API
   * Deprecated `EMonth` and `EDayOfWeek` in favour of JDK `Month` and `DayOfWeek`
 * v8.6.2 - 2017-02-15
   * Extended `XMLSystemProperties` API
   * Allowing `JAXBDocumentType` objects to not have an `@XmlSchema` annotation
   * Deprecated `CCharset` - use `StandardCharsets` instead
   * Deprecated ToStringGenerator `toString()` - use `getToString()` instead
 * v8.6.1 - 2017-01-23
   * `*MultilingualText` is now based on ICommonsOrderedMap
   * Extended `GlobalDebug` API slightly
   * `JAXBDocumentType` implements equals/hashCode
   * `WSClientConfig` not using chunked encoding by default
 * v8.6.0 - 2017-01-09
   * Removed deprecated methods
   * Minor API extensions
 * v8.5.6 - 2016-12-10
   * Extended APIs
   * Fixed a nasty bug with date/time formatting due to pattern modifications (introduced in 8.5.5)
 * v8.5.5 - 2016-11-25
   * Extended APIs
 * v8.5.4 - 2016-11-08
   * Fixed a nasty NPE
 * v8.5.3 - 2016-11-08
   * Added support for `EntityResolver2` in MicroXML parsing
   * Extended some APIs
 * v8.5.2 - 2016-09-25
   * Fixed an error with JAXB context creation if @XMLRootElement was used
   * Improved consistency of IHasText(WithArgs) and IHasDisplayText(WithArgs) so that they can be used interchangeably
   * Extended collection API slightly
 * v8.5.1 - 2016-09-12
   * Fixed error text retrieval in Single Error; further API extensions and improvements
 * v8.5.0 - 2016-09-09
   * Reworked the error objects so that there is now a single error handling object.
 The old objects are retained for backwards compatibility.
 * v8.4.0 - 2016-08-21
   * Started adding JDK 9 compatibility
   * Added new interface `IWriteToStream`
   * Added support for new Message digest and Mac algorithms
   * Added new functional interfaces (IThrowingSupplier, IThrowingConsumer and IThrowingFunction) with customizable Exception type
   * Deprecated some legacy interfaces and adapters that may lead to a compiler error (!)
 * v8.3.0 - 2016-08-02
   * Moved the following sub-projects into this project: ph-datetime, ph-json, ph-charset, ph-graph, ph-matrix and ph-settings
 * v8.2.2 - 2016-07-22
 * v8.2.1 - 2016-07-15
 * v8.2.0 - 2016-07-10
   * Added new sub-project `ph-security` that contains MessageDigest, HMac, Keystore etc. stuff
 * v8.1.0 - 2016-06-26:
   * Minor small API optimizations for JAXB.
   * `ValueEnforcer` supports Supplier` functional interface.
   * GZIP based readable and writable resources added.
 * v8.0.0 - 2016-06-08:
   * It splits the old big ph-commons library into slightly smaller pieces: `ph-commons`, `ph-xml`, `ph-jaxb`, `ph-tree` and `ph-less-commons`.
   * The first version that requires JDK 8
   * Multiple API changes to better support functional style
   * Base32 codec added

 ## Maven usage
 Add the following to your pom.xml to use this artifact: